JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_04/lecture.md

 ## Project environments

+Is a package that does not contain `Name` and `UUID` in `Project.toml`.
+It's used when you don't need to create a package for your work.
+It's created by `activate some/path` in REPL package mode.

+## Project Manifest

-Is a package that contains additional file `Manifest.toml`.
+Both package and environment can contains additional file `Manifest.toml`.
 This file tracks full dependency tree of a project including versions of the packages on which it depends.

 for example: